BUNPC/Beam-Propagation-Method/README.md

 For any issue reporting or suggestions, please contact Dr. Xiaojun Cheng, xcheng17@bu.edu

 Notes:
-1. The layer distance d should be smaller than or equal to the scattering mean free path ls.
+1. The layer distance d should be smaller than or equal to the scattering mean free path ls to obtain a reasonalble beam profile in z.
 2. The anisotropy factor g is not an input parameter but is related to sigma_x.

-Updated 07/16/2019
+Updated 09/09/2019